saurav-22/aws-ec2-spot-fleet-automation/README.md

 ---

 ## You can also launch the spot fleet via cloudshell if you don't have AWS cli in your PC.
-1. Copy the Public IPv4 Address of the instance from EC2 console.
-2. Open Cloudshell in AWS Console (You'll see the button in botton left and top bar >.)
+1. Open Cloudshell in AWS Console (You'll see the `>_` button in botton left and top bar)
-3. Click 'Actions' on right side and select 'Upload File' option.
+2. Click 'Actions' on right side and select 'Upload File' option.
-4. Upload the `spot_instance_request.json` file.
+3. Upload the `spot_instance_request.json` file.
-5. Run the below command:
+4. Run the below command:
 ```
 aws ec2 request-spot-fleet --spot-fleet-request-config file://spot_instance_request.json
 ```

----

-## ⚡ Alternative: Run with Batch Script OR Powershell (Windows)

-If you don’t want to use the Bash script (`launch-spotfleet.sh`),
-you can use the included **`launch-spotfleet.bat`** or **`launch-spotfleet.ps1`** file instead.

-The `.bat` or `.ps1` scripts automate the same process:
-- Submits the Spot Fleet request
-- Waits for instance assignment
-- Fetches the public IP
-- SSHs into the instance

----

-## 🙌 Ending Note

-This project shows how AWS Spot Instances can be turned into a **cost-effective DevOps playground**,
-where automation takes care of the heavy lifting.

-Whether you use **PowerShell** or **Batch scripts**, the end goal is the same:
-launch a ready-to-use EC2 Spot instance running **Docker and Jenkins**, in just a few minutes.

-Happy building 🚀